ppy/osu-wiki/wiki/Help_centre/Upgrading_to_lazer/en.md

   - Nine Keys (osu!mania only)
 - Fun
   - Muted (All customisation options are allowed)
-  - No Scope (osu! & osu!catch only, configuring `Hidden at combo` is allowed)
+  - No Scope (osu! & osu!catch only, all customisation options are allowed)
 - System
   - Touch Device